-To apply for Enclave access, researchers must first create a Gateway user account and then fill out an Application for a Gateway Enclave Workspace.
+To apply for Enclave access, researchers must first create a

 Data may not be exported from the Enclave.
-Users may only export statistical summaries (i.e. frequency tabulations, means, variances, regression coefficients, etc.) and analysis programs.
-All output will be monitored and approved by a Gateway compliance officer prior to download.
+Users may only export statistical summaries (e.g., frequency tabulations, means, variances, regression coefficients, etc.) and analysis programs.
+All output is monitored and must be approved by a Gateway compliance officer prior to download.
+Researchers may upload external data to their Enclave workspace.

-The following data files are currently available in the Gateway Enclave.
+The following public-use data files are currently available in the Gateway.
 Updated and new files will be added over time.
-Researchers may upload external data to their Enclave workspace.

 Health and Retirement Study (HRS)